lopezpdvn/data-structures-algorithms-javascript/README.md

 *Sometimes, reinventing the wheel is both educational and fun*.

-Both projects `src/data-structures-algorithms` and `tests/data-structures-algorithms-tests` are Node.js console projects.
+*Data structures and algorithms in JavaScript* is a Node.js console project.